Astro Boy (2003 TV series): Synopsis

 The show is set in 2003, where a variety of robots have been developed around the world and have begun working at the humans' beck and call, but are nothing more than machines that move on command.
 In the midst of this, in Metro City, the renowned Dr. Tenma disappears after trying to construct an AI robot with a "heart."
 Professor Ochanomizu replaces Tenma as head of the Ministry of Science and discovers a boy-like robot and brings it to life and names him Atom (Astro).
 He soon discovers he can fly via rocket boosters in his hands and feet, and has superhuman strength and other such abilities, and must deal with robots and villainous robot-hating humans who threaten his friends, fellow robots and Metro City, becoming a hero in the process.
 Atom quickly learns he is a robotic duplicate of Dr. Tenma's dead son Tobio Tenma, and was shut down after seeing how discarded robots were dealt with by his father, an incident similar to what Tobio experienced before dying.

 A new arc occurs with the introduction of the Blue Knight, a gallant robot who starts a campaign to free all robots from mankind.
 Another recurring character, Acetylene Lamp, goes slowly paranoid about the destruction of all robots and becomes a major antagonist of the series.
 In the final episodes, the Blue Knight declares a new nation for robots, Robotania, located on Antarctica.
-Lamp deceives the public into believing a house robot pushed a young girl down a flight of stairs (when he did not), and the girl's father, Duke Red, declares war on Robotania.
+Lamp deceives the public into believing a house robot pushed a young girl down a flight of stairs, and the girl's father, Duke Red, declares war on Robotania.
 Most of the core cast becomes involved in the goal to stop the war between man and machine, until Atom convinces the Blue Knight that humans and robots can be friends.
 The Blue Knight departs Earth on Robotania, which is revealed to be a spacecraft.
 However, Lamp, who is still paranoid (despite the fact the robots have stopped their crusade against humanity), tries to destroy the spacecraft with a missile, but Atom blocks the attack and is seemingly taken offline.

 Dr. Tenma manages to restore Atom, but erases his memories as Atom so that he can remain "Tobio" forever.
 Eventually, his memories are restored by his friends from school and his sister, Uran.
 In one final attempt to reclaim his lost son, Dr. Tenma goes to a laboratory in the Ministry of Science and tries to convince Atom to join him in ruling the world but the latter refuses.
 Dr. Tenma tries to kill himself to end his suffering, but Atom embraces and forgives him, causing Dr. Tenma to break down and embrace his son.
 Dr. Ochanomizu and the robotic police come to the rescue, and Dr. Tenma is willingly arrested and sent to prison.
 In the end, humans and robots start happily fresh and come closer together, and Atom appears to shed tears at the conclusion of the series.